peter.bike

 Stanford

 Stanford station is a legacy station used only for Stanford sports events.
-It has minimal platforms, and no regular station infrastructure like arrival boards, Clipper terminals, ticket vending machines, signage, etc. No trains regularly stop here.
+It has minimal platforms, and no regular station infrastructure.
+No trains regularly stop here.

 It is not wheelchair-accessible.
 It has no mini-highs or manual wheelchair lifts.
 The platforms are narrow strips of asphalt.
 Caltrain tells wheelchair riders to use Palo Alto station instead.